pkardas/notes/books/ddd.md

 have the raw material.
 Thorough the iterative cycle, you hammer that material into a useful shape.

 If developer must consider the implementation of a component in order to use it, the value of encapsulation is lost.
 Tames should conform to the ubiquitous language so that team members can quickly infer their meaning.
-Write a test fo a behaviour before creating it, to force your thinking into client developer mode.
+Write a test of a behaviour before creating it, to force your thinking into client developer mode.

 Place as much of the logic of the program as possible into functions, operations that return results with no observable